Note that this is a work in progress

 # Pre-requisites.

 You’ll need to ensure all the [Wiki contribution pre-requisites](Wiki%20contribution%20pre-requisites.md) are in place.
-But you’ll only have to do them once:-)
+Fortunately, you’ll only have to do them once:-)

 # The repository